ganeti/ganeti/man/gnt-instance.rst

 If ``--ignore-ipolicy`` is given any instance policy violations occurring during this operation are ignored.

-If ``--hotplug`` is given any disk and NIC modifications will take effect without the need of actual reboot.
-Please note that this feature is currently supported only for KVM hypervisor and there are some
+If ``--no-hotplug`` is given any disk and NIC modifications will not be hot-plugged.
+The change will take place after the reboot.

-restrictions: a) NIC/Disk hot-remove should work for QEMU versions >= 1.0
-b) instances with chroot or pool/user security model support disk hot-add only for QEMU version > 1.7 where add-fd QMP command exists c) if hotplug fails (for any reason) a warning is printed but execution is continued d) for existing NIC modification interactive verification is needed unless ``--force`` option is passed.
+Without the ``--no-hotplug`` parameter, Ganeti attempts to perform the operation hot if possible.
+Hotplug is currently supported only for disk and nic modifications in the KVM hypervisor.
+If hotplug fails (for any reason) a warning is printed but execution is continued.
+For existing NIC modification interactive verification is needed unless ``--force`` option is passed.

-If ``--hotplug-if-possible`` is given then ganeti won't abort in case hotplug is not supported.
-It will continue execution and modification will take place after reboot.
-This covers use cases where instances are not running or hypervisor is not KVM.

 See **ganeti**\(7) for a description of ``--submit`` and other common options.